 Volcano Winery – Big Island (Hawaii)

-Located on the Big Island, Volcano Winery grew from a hobby.
+Located on the Big Island, Volcano Winery grew from a hobby and is the only winery Big Island has to offer.

-Lynn “Doc” McKinney long practiced making wine and beer while living on Oahu.
-But, when he decided to leave the island and move to the Big Island of Hawaii, he decided to open a winery.
+Lynn “Doc” McKinney long practiced making wine and beer while living in Oahu.
+But, when he decided to leave the island and move to the Big Island of Hawaii, he decided to open a Hawaii winery.

 Since 1986, Volcano Winery has produced outstanding wine.
 McKinney settled on Volcano because of its location at about 4,000 feet.
 Planting his set of grapes, McKinney opened the winery to the public in 1993.
-Later that decade, he sold the winery and vineyard to Del Bothoff, whose family still runs the operation.
+Later that decade, he sold the Volcano Winery Hawaii and vineyard to Del Bothoff, whose family still runs the operation.

 During your visit to the winery, enjoy a flight, which consists of samples of eight wines.
 A Vintage Tasting gets you samples of two estate wines.
 You can also try a flight of Volcano Winery’s teas.